joelgysel/PHBS_MLF_2018/README.md

 As we can see, our results have not really improved compared to the full multivariate model.

 #### Regression: conclusion
-Even though we have tested a lot of different models so far, it seems not to be possible to create a model that performs better than our simple zero/one model where I just use the outcome of the last election as the prediction for the next election.
+Even though I have tested a lot of different models so far, it seems not to be possible to create a model that performs better than our simple zero/one model where I just use the outcome of the last election as the prediction for the next election.
 Given this result, I will now use the predicted values of the univariate zero/one model and add the mean back again plus a correction factor from the outcome of the election in Lucerne and test the performance of this model.
 The results can be found in the table below:

  -- | R^2 before |R^2 after
 ----|---------|---------